Nitrobotics/hd6309/README.md

 # Hitachi HD6309 version of MC6809 CPU
-## Based on Greg Miller's cycle-acurate MC6809 core
+## Based on Greg Miller's cycle-accurate MC6809 core
 ## Started by Roger Taylor in May 2017
 ## Dropped to GutHub on Jan 15, 2025